 You could then progress with this in any number of ways.

 For instance, you could reduce the rest periods until you are able to do say 6 sets of 6, all with no more than 15 seconds between sets.
 Then you would increase the weight a little next time.

 Or you could simply increase the weight anyway and attempt to do the same number of total reps that you did last time (without increasing the rest periods).

 Or you could try to do more total reps in the same time period (say 8 minutes), and when you manage to increase your initial rep count by 20% you would then add more weight.

 High intensity training can work well for short periods of time, but it is not an effective long term strategy, as it puts an enormous strain on your central nervous system.
 So if you overuse this technique your gains could soon stop dead.

-High density training on the other hand has several advantages.
-Because you are packing a lot of work into a short amount of time, it is very time efficient.
+Firslty, because you are packing a lot of work into a short amount of time, it is very time efficient.
 So you can get through a relatively high volume workout very quickly.
 And since muscles grow in response to doing more work in a set time, this has a very powerful effect on muscle growth.

 So Which Is Best?

-Although high intensity training can be a useful tool to use from time to time to ‘shock’ your body into new growth, most people will find they will gain muscle at least as well by doing a few sets of an exercise and stopping a rep or two short of failure.
+Although high intensity training can be a useful tool to use from time to time to "shock" your body into new growth, most people will find they will gain muscle more effectively by doing 2 - 4 sets of each exercise and stopping each one a rep or two short of failure.